 Comparison isn’t always based on other people.
 Sometimes the hardest comparison to kill is comparing yourself to who you used to be.
 Because, in theory, you were that person once, you should be able to do it again.

 I hear it all the time from athletes.
 “I used to be in better shape,” or “I used to be stronger, it’s embarrassing”.
 The inspirational quotes telling you to only compare yourself to who you were yesterday?
-Yeah, that’s not helping.
+Yeah, that’s not helping you accept your body.

 Because some of our yesterdays were pretty epic.
 For some of us, our past self was “better” than our current self, by most cultural standards.
 So no, don’t compare yourself to who you used to be.
-That’s actually your problem.
+That’s actually what’s stopping you from ever accepting your body.

 So how do you let go of the idea you need to get your old body back and allow yourself to exist in the body you have today?
 It starts with examining your priorities.